vb2ae/IntroDotNetCore3.0/README.md

   </PropertyGroup>
 ```

 The other way to do if you only want to do it for one file is by adding the line to top of cs file.
-Make sure you are using C# 8 before doing so
+Make sure you are using C# 8 before doing so.
+The main reason to do by file is this project was migrated to .Net Core 3.0 and you would need to make a lot of changes at once.

 ```cs
 #nullable enable